abstractednoah/timer/README.md

 **timer** is a command line interval timer written in Bash.

+_NOTE/TODO: The README is out of date with this forked version._

 ### Features

 * Calming, serene alert tone inspired by Buddhist meditation bells